 The imaging performance is great.
 The weighted group delay is at 0.41, which is within good limits.
 The GD graph also shows that almost the entire group delay response is below the audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were very well-matched, which is important for the accurate placement and localization of objects (instruments, voice, footsteps), in the stereo image.
 However, these results are only valid for our unit, and yours may perform differently.

 The soundstage performance is good.
 The PRTF graph shows a good amount of accuracy and pinna interaction/activation.
-However, there is no notch present around 10KHz.
+However, there is no notch present around 10kHz.
 This suggests a soundstage that is relatively natural and large but perceived to be located inside the listener's head.
 Also, because of their very open enclosure, their soundstage will be perceived to be more open than that of closed-back headphones.

 By design, the Stax SR-L300 don’t achieve any isolation at all.
-All the low rumbling sounds in the bass range, speech in the mid-range or sharp sounds like S and Ts in the treble range will seep into your audio.
+All the low rumbling sounds in the bass range, speech in the mid-range, or sharp sounds like S and Ts in the treble range will seep into your audio.

 These critical listening headphones don't have a microphone.

-They do not have a microphone.
+They don't have a microphone.

-They do not have a microphone.
+They don't have a microphone.

 The Stax SR-L300 don’t have a battery.

-There is no dedicated app to enhance your listening experience.
+There's no dedicated app to enhance your listening experience.

 These headphones need a specialized amplifier/energizer to be used and get audio.
 We measured them through a Schiit Ragnarok amp and an iFi iESL Pro energizer.
 Technically, you should be able to route these to your consoles and get audio, but this wouldn’t be common usage.